BOOST: BOttleneck-Optimized Scalable Training Framework for Low-Rank Large Language Models: : BOttleneck-Optimized Scalable Training

 \textbf{Model Implementation.} For full-rank baseline we use Nanotron’s reference model.
 Low-rank variants factorize $d{\times}d \!\to\! d{\times}r,\, r{\times}d$ and select matching col/row-parallel linears.
 For BTP, we shard the embedding output to row-split the first down-projection layer; the final up-projection layer is replicated on every TP rank.
 Online RMSNorm computes on sharded activations, returns local RMS, and piggybacks local stats in the next TP collective via \textit{all\_reduce\_coalesced}.
 Grouping adds (i) concatenated down-projections (shared $X$) and (ii) batched-GEMM up-projections (distinct inputs) to cut launches and traffic.
 Checkpointing stores only low-rank boundaries via Nanotron’s decorator.

-\textbf{Configuration.} Building on Nanotron’s example configs, we expose minimal knobs to toggle \framework components: \textit{lowrank-architecture-type, enable-btp, enable-online-rmsnorm, enable-grouping, enable-lowrank-ckpt}.
+\textbf{Configuration.} Building on Nanotron’s example configs, we expose minimal knobs to toggle \framework components.
 When preconditions fail, we fall back to unfused operators or Sync RMSNorm; unsupported cases are auto-disabled safely.

 \textbf{Profiling.} We use Nsight Systems for kernel time and Nanotron logs for step time, enabling end-to-end and micro-level attribution of speedups.